-They’re set amidst the hustle and bustle (just off Harcourt Street) but, when you step inside, you’ll feel a million miles away.
+Located a stone’s throw (literally!) from one of the most famous parks in Dublin City, St. Stephen’s Green, they’re set amidst the hustle and bustle but, when you step inside, you’ll feel a million miles away.

-OK, aside from the nearby traffic, that is.
-Although well known for the ‘Live at the Iveagh Gardens concerts’, this beautiful park is home to a nice bit of history, too.
+Although well known for the ‘Live at the Iveagh Gardens concerts’, this beautiful park is home to a fine bit of history, too.

 Although a visit to the Iveagh Gardens in Dublin is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.